Hard hat: History

-In the early years of the shipbuilding industry, workers covered their hats with pitch (tar), and set them in the sun to cure, a common practice for dock workers in constant danger of being hit on the head by objects dropped from ship decks.
+In the early years of the shipbuilding industry, workers covered their hats with pitch (tar) and set them in the sun to cure and harden, a common practice for dock workers in constant danger of being hit on the head by objects dropped from ship decks.

 Management professor Peter Drucker credited writer Franz Kafka with developing the first civilian hard hat while employed at the Worker's Accident Insurance Institute for the Kingdom of Bohemia (1912), but this information is not supported by any document from his employer.

 In the United States, the E.D.
 Bullard Company was a mining equipment firm in California created by Edward Dickinson Bullard in 1898, a veteran of the industrial safety business for 20 years.
 The company sold protective hats made of leather.
 His son, E. W. Bullard, returned home from World War I with a steel helmet that provided him with ideas to improve industrial safety.
-In 1919 Bullard patented a "hard-boiled hat" made of steamed canvas, glue and black paint.
+In 1919 Bullard patented a "Hard-Boiled hat" made of steamed canvas, glue and black paint.
 That same year, the U.S. Navy commissioned Bullard to create a shipyard protective cap that began the widespread use of hard hats.
 Not long after, Bullard developed an internal suspension to provide a more effective hat.
 These early designs bore a resemblance to the steel M1917 "Brodie" military helmet that served as their inspiration.

 MSA introduced the new non-conductive thermoplastic, reinforced Bakelite-based "Skullguard" Helmet in 1930.
 Able to withstand high temperatures and radiant heat loads in the metals industry up to 350 °F (177 °C) without burning the wearer, it was also safe around high-voltage electricity.
 Bakelite was used to provide protection rigid enough to withstand hard sudden impacts within a high-heat environment but still be light enough for practical use.
 Made of a Bakelite resin reinforced with wire screen and linen, the Skullgard Helmet is still manufactured in nearly two dozen models in 2021.
 MSA also produced a low-crown version for coal miners known as Comfo-Cap Headgear, likewise offered with fittings for a headlamp and battery.